 Romello Height, Auburn

 If he was younger, I would have him higher – he will turn 25 in his rookie year.
 He’s explosive and you see it – he has the 3rd most quick pressures in college this year behind only David Bailey and Rueben Bain Jr. He’s smaller and will get greedy at times, losing contain against the run.
-Likely a DPR but if that’s what you want and don’t care about his age (it’s hard ot keep EDGEs past their first contract), he could be good value.
+Likely a DPR but if that’s what you want and don’t care about his age (it’s hard to keep EDGEs past their first contract), he could be good value.

 Keldrick Faulk, Auburn